Liberation of Peter: Veneration

-The relic of the Chains of St. Peter were kept in Jerusalem, where they were venerated by Christian pilgrims.
-In the fourth century, the Patriarch of Jerusalem, St. Juvenal, presented them to Eudocia, wife of Emperor Theodosius the Younger, and she took them to Constantinople.
+The relic of the Chains of Saint Peter were kept in Jerusalem, where they were venerated by Christian pilgrims.
+In the fourth century, the Patriarch of Jerusalem, Saint Juvenal, presented them to Eudocia, wife of the Emperor Theodosius the Younger, and she took them to Constantinople.

 Later, Eudocia sent a portion of the chains to Rome with her daughter Licinia Eudoxia, the wife of Valentinian III.
 Licinia Eudoxia built the church of S. Petrus ad Vincula on the Esquiline Hill to house the relic.
 Also in Rome was the relic of the chains with which Peter was bound when he was imprisoned by Nero.
 These latter chains were placed in the same church as the chains from Jerusalem.

 Festivals

 The traditional festival of "St Peter in Chains" was on 1 August, and had the collect:

 O God, who didst deliver thy holy Apostle Saint Peter from his bonds and suffer him to depart unhurt:vouchsafe, we pray thee; to deliver us from the bonds of our sins, and of thy mercy preserve us from all evil.

-It was included in the pre-1962 General Calendar of the Roman Rite (see the Tridentine Calendar, the General Roman Calendar as in 1954 and the General Roman Calendar of Pope Pius XII).
+It was included in the pre-1962 General Calendar of the Roman Rite (see the Tridentine calendar, the General Roman Calendar as in 1954 and the General Roman Calendar of Pope Pius XII).
 Traditional Roman Catholics continue to celebrate the feast day of "St Peter's Chains" either as a Greater-Double or a Double Major feast.
 In the Orthodox Church this feast is celebrated on January 16.

 Other references

-Acts 12:7 is referred to in Charles Wesley's hymn And Can It Be:
+Acts 12:7 is referred to in verse 4 of Charles Wesley's hymn And Can It Be: